All Episodes

 She didn't do that.

-No, this is just another plank in your argument for why we need to delay uh this nomination, and it it it just doesn't ring true what she's what she is saying here.
+No, this is just another plank in your argument for why we need to delay this nomination.

-Is it fair to bring up uh David Schoen the fact that Kavanaugh's mother was a judge against her parents in a foreclosure case in 1996, or is that irrelevant?
+Is it fair to bring up David Schoen the fact that Kavanaugh's mother was a judge against her parents in a foreclosure case in 1996, or is that irrelevant?

-Absolutely it's fair.
+Absolutely, it's fair.

-It's it's relevant and it's fair.
+It's relevant and it's fair.

 It goes to motive.

-All of these things are, and as does the failure of the report.
+And as does the failure of the report.

-Listen, nobody wants to take the position, especially these days, of impugning uh a potential victim's credibility in this kind of area.
+Listen, nobody wants to take the position, especially these days, of impugning a potential victim's credibility in this kind of area.

 However, when it comes to an evaluation like this, you have to balance all of the facts.

-And what you have on the one side that may be true, we can't say the uh professor is lying.
+And what you have on the one side that may be true, we can't say the professor is lying.

 We don't know all of the facts.